brianhigh/research-computing/lab/networking_intro.md

 the source of our network troubles.

-## Network routing
+## Network routing and gateways

 To get to remote hosts, your computer needs to know how to find them.
 Once the DNS lookup has provided the IP address, the computer has to determine how to route the traffic.

 If you only have one network interface, and you are on a network with only one router, this is simple.

-If the remote host is on the same network segment, just send the traffic directly to the host.
+* If the remote host
+is on the same network segment, just send the traffic directly to the host.
-Otherwise, send to the router.
+* Otherwise, send to the nearest router -- the one on your network segment.

 That "nearest" router is your "default route" or "default gateway".